SteveBarnett/Remixing/_thinking/binary-flip-flopping.md

 title: Binary flip-flopping
 longerform: true
 added: 2025-03-09
-updated: 2025-03-09
+updated: 2025-03-10
 ---

 I find it hard to hold opposites together, to sit in and with the larger space that holds both.
 I tend to flip-flop between the two poles instead, often energetically.
 Less like a pendulum swinging and more like a coin flipping.

 I think my path through it is to hold the concepts of the two poles more lightly and notice how Reality, experience, does both.
+The poles have distinction, but not difference.
+They're concepts, [empty](/thinking/empty/), partial truths.

-Give up the fight of conceptualising the poles.
+Give up the fight of conceptualising, clarifying, hardening, the poles.
+The coin flipping (between poles) seems to be happening, but it's an illusion.
 Stop confusing the finger pointing at the moon for the moon.

-The coin flipping seems to be happening, but it's an illusion.
+Sometimes I feel aligned with the more radical nondual, more like Advaita Vedanta, take on things.
+That leads me down the path to believing that awareness isn't really a thing.
+We can't experience it.
+But it's actually more like awareness isn't a concept, a solid and fixed idea.
+It can be experienced, before thought.
+It's only when we try and conceptualise it that it starts to seem weird and paradoxical and nonsensical.
+(This sounds like I conceptually get the non-conceptual idea 🫠)

 ---